 Lilacs are a lovely spring flower that many can recognize instantly.
 Lilac has a soft, supple smell that is light and airy.
 It isn’t uncommon to see this flower on a walk and be so taken with the smell that you cut off a few stems for a lovely natural air freshener.
+Common Lilac (Syringa vulgaris) belongs to the Syringa genus.
+This genus includes thirty-plus plant species with a worldwide distribution.

 Almost All Lilacs Are Non-Toxic to Cats